runtimeverification/wasm-semantics/wasm.md

 ### Text Format Conventions

-The text format allows the use of symbolic `identifiers` in place of `indices`.
+The text format allows the use of symbolic `identifiers` in place of `addrs`.
-To resolve these `identifiers` into concrete `indices`, some grammar production are indexed by an identifier context `I` as a synthesized attribute that records the declared identifiers in each index space.
+To resolve these `identifiers` into concrete `addrs`, some grammar production are indexed by an identifier context `I` as a synthesized attribute that records the declared identifiers in each index space.
 We call this operation `ICov`.

 ```k
     syntax Int ::= #ContextLookup ( Map , TextFormatIdx ) [function]